Kathmandu to Everest Base Camp – A Personal Account

 The best part about Namche Bazaar by far was the discovery of the German Hermann Bakery.
-We’d been warned off bakeries by our group leader due to potential food poisoning issues.
-But given that it was the warmest building (around 25 degrees) we’d found by a military mile since leaving Kathmandu and they offered free WiFi and mobile charging, it was a no brainer.
+Our group leader had warned us off bakeries due to potential food poisoning issues.
+But given that it was the warmest building we’d found by a military mile since leaving Kathmandu, it was more than tempting at around 25 degrees inside.
+And the fact that they offered free WiFi and mobile charging meant it was a no brainer.
 It provided a great venue for sitting in to dry hair and keeping warm for as many hours as I could get away with.
 This was probably around four the first time I went.
-Pizza and coffees were ordered accordingly, and it was the best cappuccino I had on the whole fourteen day trek.
+Pizza and coffees were ordered accordingly.
+Money well spent, it was the best cappuccino I had on the whole fourteen day trek.
 A “must visit” for anyone going.

 Things Get Tougher…

 On our fifth day of hiking we reached Ding Boche at 4400m.
-I’d noticed myself becoming more breathless, especially at night, for a couple of days by this point.
+I’d noticed myself becoming more and more breathless, especially at night, for a couple of days by this point.
 Additionally the nights were getting colder and more unpleasant.
 Due to the temperatures and unheated rooms, we collectively decided we were all going to give up showers at this point.
-Yes, you could get hot water at around £4 for a shower, but you had to use it in a freezing cold room – no chance!
+Yes, you could get hot water at around £4 for a shower, but you had to use it in a freezing cold room!
+No chance.

-None of the rooms had power points, making hair drying impossible (not that I’d packed my hairdryer, but it would have been a welcome source of heat).
+None of the rooms had power points, making hair drying impossible.
+Not that I’d packed my hairdryer, before anyone asks, but it would have been a welcome source of heat.
 If you wanted to use electricity, this was at great cost and ditto for WiFi usage.
 I was struggling to keep warm as it was, so decided it was time to ditch hair hygiene.
 It didn’t get washed for at least a week after this point!
-But as my mop lived under a thick woolly hat (and often 1-2 hoods on top of that), it was fairly irrelevant in the grand scheme of things.
+But as my mop lived under a thick woolly hat (and often one or two hoods on top of that), it was fairly irrelevant in the grand scheme of things.

 I resorted to wet wipe washes as advised; this meant I could wash whilst remaining almost fully clothed at any given moment.
 Apart from the contact between the ice cold wipe and my body, the rest of me could be relatively warm.

-I spent at least four nights consecutive nights sleeping in my clothes for the next day, so I wouldn’t have to take any clothes off upon waking.
-It was too cold and a sure way to put me in a bad mood for the day!
+I spent at least four nights consecutive nights sleeping in my clothes for the next day.
+My reasoning: I wouldn’t have to take any clothes off upon waking up each day.
+It was too cold and a sure way to put me in a bad mood for the day – avoid!

 The only time I would dare remove any items of clothing was immediately upon arrival after a day of hiking.
 I would be just about warm enough from the hike to change underwear and clothing if necessary.
 Then I’d reward myself with a hot drink for getting through the ordeal.
 The teahouses were usually heated for a couple of hours in the evening and we’d all gather round a yak-dung heater to avoid hypothermia.
 Thank you yaks – cute, practical animals that you are.
 All this was whilst playing games of trumps and backgammon, before heading to bed early.

-There were three nights when we were advised to sleep with water bottles in our sleeping bags in case they froze, along with camera batteries, phones and any other chargeable electronic goods.
+There were three nights when our leader advised us to sleep with water bottles in our sleeping bags in case they froze.
+This also applied to camera batteries, phones and any other chargeable electronic goods.
 This was because it was so flaming cold the batteries would drain if not kept warm.
 Bit like my own internal battery then!
 No wonder I was struggling to breathe at night with the weight of all these things, multiple thick layers of clothing, a sleeping bag and two duvets on top of me.
 Perhaps it wasn’t the altitude after all?!

 Delights of Ding Boche

-After arriving at Ding Boche, we were told we would have an acclimatisation day with second night there to get used to the altitude.
+After arriving at Ding Boche, our group leader informed us we would have an acclimatisation day with a second night there to get used to the altitude.
+A day off walking then?
+Pfft, no chance!
 The following day, six of us set off for our acclimatisation walk from 4400m to 4900m.
 The other two (who I still envy greatly) avoided this particularly torturous walk, due to their stomach bugs and ankle sprain.
-We were now above the treeline for the first time, and also for the first time, I started to truly appreciate trees’ contribution to the world – providing oxygen!
+We were now above the treeline for the first time.
+Also for the first time, I started to truly appreciate trees’ contribution to the world – providing oxygen.
 The ascent was far steeper than it had been, and the assistant guide seemed to set off at one hell of a pace.
 I’d been walking near the front of the group up until this point, but found myself really struggling today, along with several others.

 Whilst a couple of people continued beyond 4900m, the rest of us sat perched on a rock.
 We were gasping for breath despite the pathetic speed we’d dropped to, and managed to splutter our wishes to descend.
 It was very unpleasant and rather scary, only being able to walk at snails’ pace.
 Worse, we were still feeling not only breathless but weak.
 It’s very hard to put the feeling into words, but I felt physically drained for the rest of the day.
 Even walking up a slight incline through the village was completely exhausting.

-After this acclimatisation walk (stagger), we were asked to attend a safety meeting.
+After this acclimatisation walk (or stagger), our leader asked us to attend a safety meeting.
 Here our group leader and assistants demonstrated the use of various safety equipment used to save lives at the higher altitudes.
 We were shown oxygen tanks and Gamow bags.
 This is a big bag that you put someone inside, and use a foot pump to effectively decrease their altitude.
 All this might have been very useful if we had been shown it earlier, but sitting there, not feeling 100% and feeling weak from the morning’s walk couldn’t have been worse timing.
 I was panicking too much to take in anything useful about their operation, and just sat there terrified.
 Was I going to end up in one of those bags or a helicopter?

-I took my heart rate at rest a couple of hours after the walk and it had shot up to an alarming 96 beats a minute.
+I took my heart rate at rest a couple of hours after the walk.
+Despite sitting at rest, it had shot up to an alarming 96 beats a minute.
 Although within an accepted normal range at altitude, it certainly wasn’t normal for me.
 I didn’t feel right and for the first time I had real doubts about my ability to carry on, and questioned myself repeatedly why I had even signed up for it.

 The Low Point of Being Up High

-At this point I was very tempted to go to bed and have a nap and try to regain some strength, but of course we weren’t allowed to sleep during the day due to it being unhelpful in acclimatising.
-This was a real low point of the trip for me and I decided sitting alone probably wasn’t go to solve anything, so I went to find company in the others.
+At this point I was very tempted to go to bed and have a nap.
+I felt I needed to regain some strength, but the boss discouraged from sleeping during the day, due to it being unhelpful in acclimatising.
+This was a real low point of the trip for me.
+However, I decided sitting alone probably wasn’t go to solve anything, so I went to find company in the others.
 They’d sensibly gone to seek the warmest coffee shop they could find in the village.
 Thankfully the group of people who had been strangers less than a week ago were overwhelmingly supportive and made me feel a lot better.
 Most of us had been struggling in various ways during the trip and we did our best to help each other through.
 It really was an excellent group of people without whom I’m not sure how far I’d have made it.

 It wasn’t over yet though, we still had three days of ascent to go and something in my body had changed that day.
 Or perhaps it was the lack of trees.
 Either way, from that day on, at the beginning of every attempt at ascent, my body felt weak.
 I could only move slowly and I was feeling the strain.
 I’d feel breathless walking to the toilet, in bed at night and my chest generally felt tight.